John Paul College, Rotorua

 John Paul College is a Catholic secondary school in Rotorua, New Zealand.
-The co-educational school caters for students in years 7 to 13.
+The co-educational school enrols students in years 7 to 13.
 It was opened in 1987 and combined two existing schools, Edmund Rice College (for boys) and MacKillop College (for girls).
 The school was founded to serve the Catholic families of Rotorua.
-John Paul College was named for Pope John Paul II.
+John Paul College is named for Pope John Paul II.